leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 Further, you gain access to the software solutions that the third-party logistics companies offer.
 Tools like digital logistics software, fleet management, and route optimization platforms serve the bottom line by ensuring maximum performance.

+For example, routing optimization of third-party logistics operations can significantly reduce fuel consumption, tire wear and tear, and the need for vehicle maintenance.

 Additionally, these companies also qualify for bigger discounts and lower rates, which means lower monthly overhead and even more resources you can use.

-## More flexibility
+### More flexibility

 Even though contracting an external fleet is potentially a more expensive option, it still allows you the flexibility of a fully variable set of costs vs. having a base of fixed costs of your own.
 This allows you to flex your spending in line with your own demand patterns.

 While an in-house fleet usually involves worrying about fuel, toll road, payroll, insurance payments, software subscriptions, and other operational costs, these are all part of the bundle you consume when you outsource a fleet to a third party company.

-Providers usually charge per delivery, per mile/kilometer, or the size of the shipped item, and charge it on an upfront or ongoing basis, depending on the agreement you have with them.
+Providers usually charge per delivery, per mile/kilometre, or the size of the shipped item, and charge it on an upfront or ongoing basis, depending on the agreement you have with them.

 All unexpected expenses are the issue of the provider, which can include vehicle repairs, late fees, or the cost of returning failed deliveries.

 Although these costs are passed onto you as the customer, you are often protected by the agreement you originally signed which limits your exposure to anything beyond the course of normal business.

-## Passing over the Liability
+### Passing over the Liability

 Operating external carriers may involve less risk during delivery operations.